About

 Déjà Disparu (2020–2024)

-Black-and-white observations on presence, memory, and the city as a space of disappearance.
+On presence, memory, and Hong Kong as a site of disappearance.

 Flux (2016–2025)

-A few times a year, I send out a quiet newsletter—writing, photos, and reflections on whatever’s been unfolding in the work.
+A few times a year, I send out a newsletter featuring writing, photos, and reflections on whatever’s been unfolding in the work.